coderlevv/lfshelper/README.md

 ```
 The source package to install with pip can be found in the dist directory.

 Create a python virtual environment on the host system and install the lfshelper package inside it.
-The lxml package is a dependency and should be installed along the lfshelper package as well.
+The lxml package is a dependency and will be installed along the lfshelper package as well.
 ```sh
 python -m venv lfsenv
 source lfsenv/bin/activate